 A licensed check casher shall provide each person cashing a check, draft, or money order with a receipt of each transaction stating thereon:

-If you have experienced any problems or difficulties with your transaction(s), please contact [Licensee’s complaint contact info].
-If they are unable to assist you, or you would like to file a consumer complaint against the licensee, please contact the Massachusetts Division of Banks Consumer Assistance Unit at 617-956 1500 ext 501, or visit the Division of Banks website at www.mass.gov/dob.
+If you have experienced any problems or difficulties with your transaction(s), please contact the Division's Licensing Unit.
+If they are unable to assist you, or you would like to file a consumer complaint against the licensee, please contact the Massachusetts Division of Banks Consumer Assistance Unit.

 Compliance with the receipt disclosure requirements set forth in 12 CFR 1005.31 shall constitute compliance with 209 CMR 45.09 regarding transaction receipts applicable to licensed foreign transmittal agencies.